SUNY College of Environmental Science and Forestry: Statistics

 SUNY College of Environmental Science and Forestry Acceptance rate and admissions statistics

-SUNY College of Environmental Science and Forestry has an acceptance rate of 65% and is among the top 26% of the most difficult universities to gain admission to in the United States.
+SUNY College of Environmental Science and Forestry has an acceptance rate of 83% and is in the middle in terms of the difficulty of admission among universities in the United States.
 The university reports the admission statistics without distinguishing between local and international students.

 Total Men Women